-THE BONDS ARE NOT GENERAL OBLIGATIONS OF THE CITY, AND NEITHER THE FULL FAITH AND CREDIT NOR THE TAXING POWER OF THE CITY OR OF THE STATE, NOR ANY REVENUES OF THE CITY DERIVED FROM SOURCES OTHER THAN THE WATER SYSTEM OF THE CITY, ARE PLEDGED TO THE PAYMENT THEREOF.
+THE BONDS ARE NOT GENERAL OBLIGATIONS OF THE CITY, AND NEITHER THE FULL FAITH AND CREDIT NOR THE TAXING POWER OF THE CITY OR OF THE STATE, NOR ANY REVENUES OF THE CITY DERIVED FROM SOURCES OTHER THAN THE REGIONAL SYSTEM, ARE PLEDGED TO THE PAYMENT THEREOF.

-The Bonds are being issued on a parity of lien with the \$241,115,000 of Outstanding Parity Bonds, of which \$25,285,000 will be refunded with a portion of the Bonds.
-The City has obligated itself to set aside and pay into the Bond Fund certain amounts out of the Net Revenue of the Water System sufficient to pay the principal of and interest on the Bonds, the Outstanding Parity Bonds, and any Future Parity Bonds.
+The Bonds are being issued on a parity of lien with the \$123,765,000 Outstanding Parity Bonds, of which \$75,925,000 will be refunded with proceeds of the Bonds.
+The City has obligated itself to set aside and pay into the Bond Fund certain fixed amounts out of the Revenue Fund, subject to prior payment of Operating Expenses, sufficient to pay the principal of, premium, if any, and interest on the Bonds, the Outstanding Parity Bonds and any Future Parity Bonds.